lcnr/rubot/ALPHA_BETA.md

     the node itself has a fitness of `n`.
 - `o n` := the opponent is active, meaning that we want to achieve the lowest possible fitness.

-Paths are represented as indexing list of indices.
+Paths are represented as a list of indices.

 ## Examples